Bad Google Maps Android location, what should I do?

 Why isn't Google Maps updating my location?

-Fix Bad Google Maps Location for Android
+Fix a bad Google Maps location to Android

 1. Update the Google Maps app